priyankagagneja/priyankagagneja.github.io/index.md

 **Sr Data Analyst – Home Depot (via Ugam Solutions Inc), Atlanta, GA, US**  	      July/2018 – Nov/2018
 - Identified the substitutable item groups for assortment planning team of a home improvement chain.
 Achieved this by performing web scraping of Left Navigation filter information from homedepot.com & its competitor’s ecommerce portal using Google Analytics, ranking it using search results from Google Ad-words.

-**Teaching Assistant – Boston College, Chestnut Hill, MA, US (Part-Time)**	    Aug/2017 – Dec/2017
-- Worked as a TA for undergrad courses on Microeconomics and Macroeconomics while doing Master’s in Applied Economics at Boston College.
 **Research Assistant – Boston College, Chestnut Hill, MA, US (Part-Time)**	    Jan/2018 – June/2018
 - Worked as a data analyst while doing Master’s in Applied Economics at Boston College.
 At Lynch school, education department I worked with the research scholars of help establish hypotheses on middle school kids’ behavior and responses towards activities supporting STEM learning using R, SQL and Tableau.